 I photographed this heavenly delight, which I refer to as the Angel Of Harbin, at the Harbin Sun Island International Snow Sculpture Art Expo on the outskirts of the city of Harbin in far northeast China.
 I was there in January during the middle of the Chinese winter and, when you're that close to Siberia, that means c-o-l-d.

-Night time temperatures were down to -20C when I found myself photographing the sister location of IceWorld.
-My camera operated fine, although I was constantly wiping ice off it.
+Night time temperatures were down to -20 degrees Celsius when I found myself photographing the sister location of Ice World in the evening.
+My camera operated fine although, during the night time session, I was constantly wiping ice off it.

-Fortunately while the sun was up the temperatures were far more comfortable and, during my visit to the Harbin Sun Island International Snow Sculpture Art Expo I was able to range far and wide, often under a blue sky.
+Fortunately, while the sun was up the temperatures were far more comfortable and, during my visit to Snow World, I was able to range far and wide, often under a blue sky.

 The dominance of shapes and textures within this particular structure made it an excellent candidate for rendering into black and white, particularly with the aid of side lighting.

-I often employ the Google (formerly Nik) Silver Effex Pro 2 plugin to convert the file to black and white while in Photoshop.
+I often employ the Google (formerly Nik) Silver Efex Pro 2 plugin to convert the file to black and white while in Photoshop.
 Finally I sprinkle a bit of fairy dust to complete the process.

 The fact that you can also employ Lightroom to easily organise, locate and share those files is a huge advantage when life is so busy.

 At one stage I managed to drop my new fleece gloves.
 I retraced my steps, as best I could, but was unable to find them.
 I reported the loss and, several hours later as I was leaving this major tourist attraction, a young attendant ran up to me and asked if I was the man who had lost his gloves.